 300 g sauerkraut

-– in a bowl or in a mixer stir the flour with salt. add the milk once it has bloomed. stir or mix it well. add the egg yolks, mix well. add the butter by pieces at a time. if you don’t have a mixer, you will use your hands now. knead the dough to incorporate everything and then knead it for about 10 minutes, it will be wet, try not to add too much more flour. cover it and let it rise in a warm place for about an hour until it is doubled (it might take more than an hour).
+– In a bowl or in a mixer stir the flour with salt.
+Add the milk once it has bloomed. stir or mix it well.
+Add the egg yolks, mix well.
+Add the butter pieces a little at a time.
+If you don’t have a mixer, you will use your hands now.
+Knead the dough to incorporate everything and then knead it for about 10 minutes, it will be wet, try not to add too much more flour.
+Cover it and let it rise in a warm place for about an hour until it is doubled (it might take more than an hour).

-– once the dough is ready, flour your surface a bit and roll out the dough into a big rectangle, you don’t want the dough to be too big or too thin. cut the rectangle into three long pieces. fill each piece with some of the filling right down the middle and not too close to the sides. fold the dough over the filling from both sides and press to seal it.
+– Once the dough is ready, flour your surface a bit and roll out the dough into a big rectangle, about 9 inches.
+Cut the rectangle into three long pieces. fill each piece with some of the filling right down the middle and not too close to the sides.
+Fold the dough over the filling from both sides and press to seal it.

-– cut each long piece into smaller pieces about 5 inches long. place each piece fold side down on the baking sheet.
+– Cut each long piece into smaller pieces about 2 inches long.
+Place each piece fold side down on the baking sheet.

-– beat your left over egg whites and brush on the top of each piece.
+– Lightly beat your left over egg whites and brush on the top of each piece.